Heather Cox Richardson

 Fields of Interest:

 Professor Richardson teaches nineteenth-century American history at both the undergraduate and the graduate level.
 Her early work focused on the transformation of political ideology from the Civil War to the presidency of Theodore Roosevelt.
 It examined issues of race, economics, westward expansion, and the construction of the concept of an American middle class.
-Recently, she has turned her attention to societal systems in the United States, focusing on political parties, economic policy, and law.
-She is currently working on a history of the Republican Party that stretches from the time of the Northwest Ordinance to 2008.
-With a historian of China, she is also writing a history of the relationship between America and China from the Civil War/Taiping Uprising to 1900.
-This project examines the rise and fall of the idea of a late nineteenth-century trans-Pacific world.
+Her history of the Republican Party, To Make Men Free (2014) examines the fundamental tensions in American politics from the time of the Northwest Ordinance to the present.
+She is currently working on an intellectual history of American politics and a graphic treatment of the Reconstruction Era.

 - Wounded Knee: Party Politics and the Road to an American Massacre (2010)